 Click on the video above to hear about Lucille’s experience with Writer’s Relief!

-We are thrilled to introduce our most recent Featured Client, Lucille Lang Day!
+We are thrilled to introduce our Featured Client, Lucille Lang Day!
 By title, Lucille is a poet, short story writer, essayist, and book author—but most of all, she is a masterful storyteller.
 Her poetry exhibits the same narrative power as her prose, creating vivid situations inhabited by remarkably human characters.
 The interpersonal relationships she describes touch on a wide range of emotions that spring up between family members, spouses, and friends, lending much of her work a therapeutic quality.
 As a result, her pieces have appeared in many well-read journals, including Atlanta Review, Cincinnati Review, Hudson Review, and others.
 Watch her short video to hear about her process and her experience with Writer’s Relief.

 In Lucille Lang Day’s Own Words

 For five and a half years, I’ve been a Writer’s Relief client, and during this time, I’ve made tremendous strides in getting my work published.

 I started writing and publishing more than 40 years ago—in 1972.
 Before hooking up with Writer’s Relief, I’d published several poetry books, as well as many individual poems in literary magazines and anthologies.
 However, getting my creative prose out into the world had proved to be more difficult.
 At the time I started working with Writer’s Relief, I’d published only one short story and three personal essays.